 About National Institution for Transforming India (NITI Aayog):

-Chairperson- Prime Minister Narendra Modi
+Chairperson- Narendra Modi (Prime Minister of India)

 Vice-Chairperson- Suman Bery